-I had planned to say a lot today, about summer and childhood memories.
+I had planned to say a lot today, things about summer and childhood memories.

 But instead, I want to take a minute to share news that is sad to me.

 This morning, after having sat down at my desk for a new week, I got a little skype message from my mother saying “our little ones asleep.”
-Little one being our cat.
+Our little one being our cat.